Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 identical to `std::atomic<float>`.
 To implement the atomic float method I would still need to write some minor bits of unsafe code to transmute the bits of the float to a usize to go through AtomicUsize, so I decided to try Rust's safe lock-free multi-producer single-consumer channel in [std::sync::mpsc](http://doc.rust-lang.org/std/sync/mpsc/) first, as this wouldn't require any unsafe code on my end.
-I still chose to divide up work in the same way I did previously using an array of block start positions which are indexed by an atomic uint (AtomicUsize in Rust), each thread just does a fetch add to find the next block to work on and returns when there are none left.
+I still chose to divide up work in the same way I did previously with an array of block start positions which are indexed by an atomic uint (AtomicUsize in Rust), each thread just does a fetch add to find the next block to work on and returns when there are none left.